 What is Dolby Atmos?

-Dolby Atmos is a surround sound technology, developed in 2012, that expands upon the current 5.1 and 7.1 surround-sound set-ups.
-Rather than have speakers placed at pre-determined, traditional home cinema locations around the room or cinema, Dolby Atmos speakers are placed at points all around the room.
+Dolby Atmos is a surround sound technology, developed in 2012, that expands upon the current 5.1 and 7.1 surround-sound set-ups with Dolby Atmos speakers placed at points all around the room.
 And we mean all around.

 Speakers are placed along walls, in the ceiling and even behind the screen in order to push sound towards the audience.
 Up to 64 speakers can be used in a Dolby Atmos cinema, which is where the technology first appeared, and the idea is to totally envelop the audience in sound for a more immersive experience.